-Instead of looking back and recording what you’ve already done with your money (too late), you decide proactively how you want and need to spend or save your money.
-Then, you use your Budget as your guide to eliminate guesswork and reduce stress.
-You'll know exactly how much you have to spend on any given item!
+Instead of looking back and recording what you’ve already done with your money (too late), YNAB helps you decide proactively how to use your money.
+Then, you’ll use your budget to guide your spending decisions.

 At the top of the Budget is the Header: